amkirwan/ember-oauth2/README.md

 ## Browser Support

-Ember-OAuth2 uses localStorae for saving the tokens, localStorage is supported in Firefox 3.5+, Safari 4+, IE8+, and Chrome.
+Ember-OAuth2 uses localStorage for saving the tokens, localStorage is supported in Firefox 3.5+, Safari 4+, IE8+, and Chrome.

 ## Configure